 By definition, an NRE account allows NRIs to park their overseas earnings in India (INR account).
-Also, NRIs can repatriate the funds from this account at any time, along with interest earned without any tax liabilities.
+Also, NRIs can repatriate the funds from this account any time, along with returns without any tax liabilities.
 FCNR account is a term deposit that can be maintained by an NRI in foreign currency.
 The balances in an FCNR account are freely repatriable too.

-NRIs wanting to invest in mutual funds in India, need to decide if they’re going to repatriate the earnings from such investment/s or not.
+NRIs wanting to invest in mutual funds in India, need to decide if they’re going to repatriate the earnings from such investment.
 If the answer is affirmative, then such mutual fund investments should be made through an NRE or FCNR account only.
 As balances in the accounts are freely repatriable, the funds can be remitted as per the investor’s choice.
-However, if an NRI makes the mutual fund investment through a Non-Resident Ordinary (NRO) account, then the earnings from such investment/s are not repatriable.
+However, if an NRI makes mutual fund investments through a Non-Resident Ordinary (NRO) account, then the earnings from such investment/s are not repatriable.

 On redemption, the proceeds are paid either through an INR cheque payable to the NRE account of the NRI or a USD draft drawn at the prevailing rates and RBI rules.

 These investments can be made through a systematic investment plan (SIP) too.
 Remember, NRIs are not allowed to gift mutual fund units to their relatives in India.

 In a Nutshell…

 Repatriation of the earnings made on mutual funds in India by NRIs is possible provided the funds for investment are remitted from overseas.
 The net income or capital gains (post-tax) arising out of the investment can be repatriated.
 Even in the case of non-repatriable investments, the dividend arising out of such investment can be repatriated.